www3838438/dbu/doc/packages/office-suite.list.chroot.md

  * libreoffice-draw: Drawing
  * libreoffice-base: Database
  * libreoffice-math: Equation editor
+It also recommends additional packages (e.g. fonts) in order to match an upstream LibreOffice install as closely as possible.

 You can extend the functionality of LibreOffice by installing these
 packages: